16th March, 2022

-In this blog post, we will look at a checklist of over 40 scaffolding faults you should look out for, as well as discussing why and when you need to check scaffolds and their components.
+There are many different elements to a scaffold to check and maintain for safety.
+In this blog post, we will look at a checklist of over 40 scaffolding faults you should look out for.
+And we discuss why (and when) you need to check scaffolds and their components to keep them safe and secure.

 All scaffold design, erection and installations must be carried out by a competent person.
 Once the scaffold is signed off and handed over for use, you need to make sure it stays safe, and suitable for the work.